herereadthis/ffring/README.md

 # Alembic is a DB migration tool for SQLAlchemy
 # Flask-Migrate is the Flask extension for migrations
 pip install flask-migrate
+# Flask-Login is an extension which handles a user's logged in state.
+pip install flask-login
 ```

 ### DB migration workflow